 Ford recalls nearly 1.9 million older Explorer SUVs over loose trim pieces that may increase risk of crash

-Ford is recalling 1.88 million Ford Explorer SUVs in the U.S. because of loose clips that could detach, allowing the windshield trim panels to fly off while the vehicle is traveling at highway speeds.
+Ford is recalling nearly 1.9 million Ford Explorer SUVs in the U.S. because of loose clips that could detach, allowing the windshield trim panels to fly off while the vehicle is traveling at highway speeds.

 The recall covers Explorers from the 2011 through 2019 model years.